The NBN Will Affect Your Alarm System Monitoring

 3 – Even if you do have Fibre-to-the-Home, your alarm monitoring will stop working if you have a power outage.
 That’s because your NBN Connection Box needs mains power to supply the internet to your home.
 There is a version of the NBN box that has a battery back up however not all NBN retail service providers offer it as part of your plan.
 And even if you can get one, it only works for 5 hours on the battery.
 The Australian Standard requires a minimum of 16 hours.
 This could affect an insurance claim if you are robbed and the monitoring isn’t working.

-A wireless communicator that bypasses the NBN altogether is really the only option.
-There’s several available however we recommend the Permacomm PM 45.
+A wireless communicator that bypasses the NBN altogether is really the only option if you still need professional back-to-base monitoring.
+There’s several available however we recommend the Permacomm PM 24.

-It provides a reliable and secure connection using the mobile phone data network (GPRS) to send signals from your alarm to the monitoring station.
+It provides a secure connection using the Telstra mobile phone data network (GPRS) to send signals from your alarm to the monitoring station.
 It is extremely reliable and uses the alarm panel’s backup battery to continue you operating during a mains power fail.

-You simply pop in a pre-paid SIM card, plug the panel into the communications socket and test the system.
+You simply pop in a pre-paid SIM card, power it up from the alarm panel’s power supply and plug the panel into the communications socket and test the system.

 And the latest generation of alarm systems have options for sending you high-resolution video clips of alarm events.
 Home automation features are also on the way.